 But How Much Protein Is Enough?

-During the 15-30 minute window after intense training you should look to consume:
+During the 15-30 minute window after intense exercises you should look to consume:

 0.2 grams of protein per kg of your body weight

-Here are our favorite post-match snacks high in protein
+Here are our favorite post-match snacks packed with protein:

 The Ultimate Post Match Recovery Nutrition